Esurielt/spirit-seeker-site/src/site/notes/00 Player Guide/Campaign Guide.md

 - [ ] #task Insert Erythea world map and Azulihrun region map.

 This section will only cover important concept and terms that's connected to the start of the story.
-You can find more detailed information on the people and locations of the city in the location article of [[01 World of Erythea/Atlas/Ebolon/Pharousia/Azulihrun\|Azulihrun, the Cerulean City]].
+You can find more detailed information on the people and locations of the city in the location article of [[01 World of Erythea/Atlas/Eblon/Pharousia/Azulihrun\|Azulihrun, the Cerulean City]].

 #### Azulihrun, the Cerulean Heart of Pharousia
 While Azulihrun may not the capital of Pharousia, this vibrant metropolis is renowned as a beacon of culture and trade.
-Azulihrun sits in the bustling crossroads of the Aurum Trail -  a trade route stretching across various nations in Aerawan and Ebolon.
+Azulihrun sits in the bustling crossroads of the Aurum Trail -  a trade route stretching across various nations in Aerawan and Eblon.

 With the Arcane revolution, Azulihrun blossomed into an epicenter of innovation and progress.
 It played a pivotal role in propagating Arcane Technology along the Aurum Trail, contributing to advancements that have rippled across nations.
 Following a series of key Cerulium inventions, the Silverthorn Arcane Institute surpassed even the Royal Conservatory in Vashem, the Pharousian capital, as one of the most prominent arcane research center in the world.

 Notable Cerulium inventions from Azulihrun include Cerulium engines, levitating carriages, mechanical servants, and telescopic stargazing devices.
 The institute also holds significant authority over the study of Cerulium transportation like trains and airships.

 Aside from its industrial prominence, Azulihrun has always been a melting pot of diverse cultures, and even more so since the revolution.
 Flooded with arcane scholars and workers seeking opportunities, the metropolis grows exponentially in the last five years to keep up with the immigrant from the surrounding region.
-The constant territorial conflicts between [[01 World of Erythea/Atlas/Ebolon/Caelindor\|Caelindor]], [[01 World of Erythea/Atlas/Ebolon/Valcour\|Valcour]] and its neighboring nations has always been a constant source of immigrants and refugees for Pharousia.
+The constant territorial conflicts between [[01 World of Erythea/Atlas/Eblon/04 Caelindor\|04 Caelindor]], [[01 World of Erythea/Atlas/Eblon/04 Valcour\|04 Valcour]] and its neighboring nations has always been a constant source of immigrants and refugees for Pharousia.
 Other than human immigrants of all sorts, we also see Goblins refugees from Izbudar, halfings and kobolds from Caelindor and Valcour, Dwarven crafters from Dorn, Shemtej Felidae and Lizardfolk traders from the Nebet deserts, Tengu and Sunkeeper Felidae from Aerawan.
 Many of them now came to Azulihrun seeking a new beginning.

 Positioned along the Jade Sea's coastline with the roaring Morrowind River bisecting it, Azulihrun is split into two halves: the historical side housing the lower and middle class called the Azul, and the wealthy side next to the noble keep known as Aulihrun.
 The river feeds water into factory machineries while allowing goods to be shipped efficiently.
 Its major exports are Cerulium technology, fish, and culture in the form of entertainment and art.